 2.1 Study species and site

-Two species of rhinolophid bats Rhinolophus mehelyi and R. euryale were recorded in their natural environment.
-Both species emit CF-FM calls with peak frequencies between 102-112 kHz, and are not acoustically distinguishable due to overlap in their call characteristics (43).
-For the purposes of this study, we thus treated them as a single group of bats that may face the problem of acoustic jamming due to the similarity in spectro-temporal call structure.
+We recorded two species of rhinolophid bats, Rhinolophus mehelyi and R. euryale, in their natural environment during August 2018.
+Both species emit CF-FM calls with peak frequencies between 102-112 kHz, and cannot be acoustically distinguished due to CF-frequency overlap (43).
+For the purposes of this study, we thus treated them as one group of bats, which may face acoustic jamming due to the similarity in spectro-temporal call structure.